BattleTalent/BTModToolkit/Readme.md

+[TOC]

 # Welcome to the Scripting Document

-Hello, this is scripting document, you can query these API, then use them in lua, looking forward to what will everyone create.
-We will open more system in the future, currently we only export weapon related tools(in C#).
+Hello, this is the scripting document, you can query these API, then use them in lua.
+Looking forward to what everyone will create.
+We will open more systems in the future, currently we only export weapon related tools(in C#).

-##### Quick Start
+#### Quick Start

 1. install Unity 2019.4.12f(download [UnityHub](https://unity3d.com/get-unity/download), then download Engine via Hub)
 2. download [ModProj](https://github.com/fonzieyang/BTModToolkit)